-- In the Export Options dialog, click the Spatial References tab.
+- In the Export Options dialog, click on the Spatial References tab.

-- At the top, for the Coordinate System, select the Map you want to use for the coordinates of the referencing.
+- Set the Coordinate System at the top to the Map whose map units you want to use for the export.

 - Click OK and the image is exported with the spatial referencing.